albineb007/albineb007/README.md

 <br>
 <br>
 <a href="https://technovation-2k24.github.io/Technovation/">Technovation2024</a>
-<P>We built the website for Technovation-2k24, an inter-college competition!  @albineb007, @Jagadeesh7400 and @Shadan-Jamal teamed up to create a website for inter-college competition for Computer Science Department of St.Claret College .
-We used our skills to build a great website for the event, and everyone enjoyed the process!</P>
+<p>We built the website for Technovation-2k24, an inter-college competition!  @albineb007, @Jagadeesh7400 and @Shadan-Jamal teamed up to create a website for inter-college competition for Computer Science Department of St.Claret College .
+We used our skills to build a great website for the event, and everyone enjoyed the process!</p>

 ## ✖️➕ Data Science Projects